Prospectus

 The Use of Bodies

-As Plato notes in the Alcibiades, the imperative command is to the slave, a mirror for how the body should be a slave to the soul's commands, so that the soul can make use of the body.
+As Plato notes in the Alcibiades, the imperative command is directed at the slave, a mirror for how the body should be a slave to the soul's commands, so that the soul can make use of the body.

 What is this work (ergon)?
-Elsewhere in Nicomeachean Ethics, Aristotle defines ergon as the being-at-work of the soul according to the logos.
-Not much clearer but it does shine light on one thing.
+Elsewhere in Nicomachean Ethics, Aristotle defines ergon as the being-at-work of the soul according to the logos.
+Not much clearer, but it does shine light on one thing.
 Though the slave remains a human being, yet there is some human-driven ergon that is not properly human either.

 The work of slaves is not necessarily their own but that of their masters.
 Thus an exception is formed.
 Whereas the free man produces work from their own soul, the slave's body is put to use by the master's soul to produce work.

 Aristotle opposes energeia (being-at-work) from chresis (use).
-This is a philosophical innovation as Plato had originally opposed chresis with dynamis in Euthydemus, and Aristotle would reiterate this dichotomy at one point.
-But later on he shifts this to energeia versus chresis.
+This is a philosophical innovation.
+Plato had originally opposed chresis with dynamis in Euthydemus, and Aristotle would reiterate this dichotomy at one point.
+But later on he shifts this distinction to energeia versus chresis.
 It is Western philosophy's abandonment of chresis that has resulted in thinking being as actuality.

 What many fail to realize is that the ancients lacked the modern notion of labor.
 They only considered work from what resulted, there was no abstracted sense of labor to produce that work.
 Hence Aristotle describes slavery as a physical phenomenon rather than a political one.
 The master puts the body of the slave to use, not to work.
 But this introduces problematic questions around how a human being can have a body that is not its own primary body (i.e. how does the master have the slave's body).